gmar84/employee-performance-power-bi-dashboard/README.md

 Cards - KPIs which include Total, Late, Unbillable notes and a performance card which shows on time Notes vs Total Notes.

-Data Table - Shows employee, Total Notes, On Time notes, Late Notes, Unbillable Notes and a percentage of Late Notes which is calculated as Late Notes / Total Notes.
+Gauges - Shows counts for Total, Late and Unbillable notes as a measure for performance

-Treemaps - Top 5 counts of Caregivers with Unbillables and another with Late Notes
+Treemaps - Displays the top several Caregivers with the highest count of Late notes and Unbillable notes

-Area Charts - Shows Total Late Notes and Unbillables in the past 3 months with a trend line.
-The slicers at the top do not interact with these visuals, as they are meant to always provide an overall trend of performance.
+Area Charts - Shows Total Late Notes and Unbillables in the past 3 months with a trend line

+Bar Chart - Grouped by Year, Month and Note Status, this gives the viewer an overview of any particular staff for the chosen time frame

 ### DAX Formulas Used

-Column added to the data set which determines if the note is Late or On Time:
+Column added to the data set which determines if the note is On Time, Late, or Unbillable by the use of a SWITCH statement:

-`NoteStatus = IF('notes'[days_to_sign] > 2, "Late", "On Time")`

- A Measure which Counts a note as as unbillable if its over 6 days old OR there is no signature:

-`CountUnbillables = CALCULATE(COUNTROWS('notes'), 'notes'[days_to_sign] > 6 || 'notes'[staff_sign_date] = BLANK())`
+`NoteStatus = SWITCH(TRUE, notes[days_to_sign] < 3 && NOT(ISBLANK(notes[staff_sign_date])), "On Time", notes[days_to_sign] > 2 && notes[days_to_sign] < 8, "Late", notes[days_to_sign] > 7 || ISBLANK(notes[staff_sign_date]), "Unbillable")`

+ A Measure which Counts Unbillable notes with an IF statement for detecting blanks as zero counts

+`CountUnbillablesGauge = IF(ISBLANK(CALCULATE(COUNTROWS('notes'), 'notes'[NoteStatus] = "Unbillable")), 0, CALCULATE(COUNTROWS('notes'), 'notes'[NoteStatus] = "Unbillable"))`

 Returns the month from the date: